joellje/CZ1115Project/README.md

 ### feature importance & machine learning model.ipynb

-Notebook details the trianing process of ResNet50 and Xception models and the extraction of respective feature maps.
+Notebook details the training process of ResNet50 and Xception models and the extraction of respective feature maps.
 A few examples are used to demonstrate the reccomendation capabilities of each approach.

 ## What did we learn from this project?

 - The selected fashion retail company targets young adults and older mature adults
-- Ladieswear and Teens product categories are their main revenue drivers.
-Average sales transaction quantum is small.
+- Ladieswear and Divided (Teens) product categories are their main revenue drivers.
+Average sales transaction quantum is relatively small.
-- Revenue and purchase transactions trends are consistent and steady
+- Revenue and purchase transactions trends are cyclical, consistent and steady
 - We developed a full data pipeline to make use of the available dataset effectively and efficiently
-- Using hybrid filtering, we determine when a customer will make a purchase next and what they might purchase given their spending habits
+- Using hybrid filtering (content based and collaborative filtering), we determine when a customer will make a purchase next and what they might purchase given their spending habits and article preferences
 - Leveraging a deep learning network ResNet, we use CNN to train the model on product images and KNN for evaluating an article recommendation

 ## References